access – a person’s ability to obtain healthcare services.

 alliance – the coming together of two or more firms to create a unique organizational entity (such as a joint venture), in which each firm retains its individual identity and internal control.

-all payer claims database (APCD) – an administrative database developed by a state to combine data from all payers in a state, giving policymakers statewide information on costs, quality, utilization patterns, and both access and barriers to care, as well as a number of other health care measures.
+all payer claims database (APCD) – an administrative database developed by a state to combine data on medical claims, pharmacy claims, dental claims, and eligibility and provider files from all payers in a state, giving policymakers statewide information on costs, quality, utilization patterns, and both access and barriers to care, as well as a number of other health care measures.

 all-payer system – a healthcare system in which all payers would use the same fee schedule.
 Also called multiple payer system.